pmakani/crate/docs/general/builtins/scalar.rst

 The function ``pg_function_is_visible`` returns true for OIDs that refer to a system or a user defined function.
-A function's OID is calculated as a hash over its schema, name and argument type list.
+A function's OID is calculated as a hash over its schema, name, and argument type list.

 Returns: ``boolean``